TheVeryStarlk/Amethyst/README.md

 ## Getting Started

-Implement [ISubscriber](https://github.com/TheVeryStarlk/Amethyst/blob/rewrite/Amethyst/Eventing/ISubscriber.cs) and add Amethyst to a service collection by `services.AddAmethyst<FooSubscriber>();`.
+Implementing [ISubscriber](https://github.com/TheVeryStarlk/Amethyst/blob/rewrite/Amethyst/Eventing/ISubscriber.cs) and registering Amethyst by `services.AddAmethyst<FooSubscriber>();` is all you need to get a running Amethyst server.
-This is all you need to get a running Amethyst server, however, you need to create a default world for players to join to.
+However, you need to create/specify a world for players to join to.

 ```cs
 public void Subscribe(IRegistry registry)